 As a leading accredited certification body, NQA provides certification in food safety, health, environmental and quality management standards.
 NQA has significant experience providing support services to the food sector and is ideally positioned to help organizations implement industry best practices.

-A robust and well managed food chain is essential to the health and well-being of all consumers and is fundamental to social and economic stability.
-This makes food safety a critical issue that must be managed effectively throughout the food chain from farm to fork.
+A robust and well-managed food chain is essential to the health and well-being of all consumers and is fundamental to social and economic stability.
+This makes food safety a critical issue that must be managed effectively throughout the food chain, from farm to fork.

-Global Food Safety Initiative (GFSI)
+What Is The Global Food Safety Initiative (GFSI)?